techmatlock/ssl-certificate-checker/README.md

 ## Usage

-* (Optional) You can either let GitLab build the container via CICD (with .gitlab-ci.yml file) or you can run the app manually.
+* (Optional) You can either configure GitLab CICD to build the Docker container (with .gitlab-ci.yml file) or you can run the app manually.
 * When you go to the Flask app in the browser, the Failures section is for any websites that were unreachable by the program.
 The cronjob runs the preprocess_data.py module every night at 11:59PM.